charles0830/crud-laravel8-app/README.md

 # Create the database of Sqlite, except if to use other DB
 touch database/database.sqlite

-# Run migration to create the tables of database
+# Run migration to create the tables of database - to run seed together [php artisan migrate::refresh --seed]
 php artisan migrate

 # Run Seed to create some data (roles...)
 php artisan db:seed
 ````